webplatform/docs/tutorials/canvas_notearsgame/index.md

 ---
-title: canvas notearsgame
+title: Introduction to HTML5 games
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/canvas/notearsgame/)'
+readiness: 'Ready to Use'
+summary: 'An intermediate tutorial for creating games using HTML5 and Canvas.'
 tags:
   - Tutorials
   - Canvas
-readiness: 'Ready to Use'
-summary: 'An intermediate tutorial for creating games using HTML5 and Canvas.'
 uri: 'tutorials/canvas notearsgame'

 ---
-# Introduction to HTML5 games

 **By Daniel X Moore**
 Originally published Feb 1, 2011

-## Summary
+## <span>Summary</span>

 An intermediate tutorial for creating games using HTML5 and Canvas.

-## Introduction
+## <span>Introduction</span>

 This tutorial shows you how to build a game using HTML5 and the \<canvas\> element, and assumes you have an intermediate level of knowledge of JavaScript.